-\begin{itemize} \item [] \textbf{Brief descriptions of each real-life data set.} \item \emph{hepatitis}: A data set contains patients suffering from hepatitis that have died (outliers) or survived (inliers). \item \emph{Lymphography (Lymph)}: This data set represents patients divided into 4 classes according to radiological examination results.
-Two classes are represented by only 6 instances and thus considered as outliers. \item \emph{glass}: This data set consists of 6 types of glass, and the $6^{th}$ type is a minority class, thus marked as outliers, while all other points are inliers. \item \emph{WBC}: This data set consists of examples of different cancer types, benign (inliers) or malignant (outliers). \item \emph{vertebral}: A data set with six bio-mechanical features, which are used to classify orthopedic patients either as normal (inliers) or abnormal (outliers). \item \emph{stamps}: A data set with each observation representing forged (photocopied or scanned+printed) stamps (outliers) or genuine (ink) stamps (inlier).
-The features are based on the color and printing properties of the stamps. \item \emph{WDBC}: This data set describes nuclear characteristics for breast cancer diagnosis.
-We consider examples of benign cancer as inliers and malignant cancer as outliers. \item \emph{vowels}: Four male speakers (classes) uttered two Japanese vowels successively; class (speaker) 1 is used as an outlier.
-The other speakers (classes) are considered inliers. \item \emph{Thyroid}: This data set is to determine whether a patient referred to the clinic is hypothyroid, which consists of three classes: normal (not hypothyroid), hyperfunction and subnormal functioning.
-The hyperfunction class is treated as an outlier class, and the other two classes are inliers. \item \emph{wilt}: This data set differentiates diseased trees (outliers) from other land covers (inliers). \end{itemize}
+\begin{itemize} \item [] \textbf{Brief descriptions of each real-life dataset.} \item \textbf{hepatitis}: A dataset contains patients suffering from hepatitis that have died (outliers) or survived (inliers). \item \textbf{Lymphography (Lymph)}: This dataset represents patients divided into 4 classes according to radiological examination results.
+Two classes are represented by only 6 instances and thus considered as outliers. \item \textbf{glass}: This dataset consists of 6 types of glass, and the $6^{th}$ type is a minority class, thus marked as outliers, while all other points are inliers. \item \textbf{WBC}: This dataset consists of examples of different cancer types, benign (inliers) or malignant (outliers). \item \textbf{vertebral}: A dataset with six bio-mechanical features, which are used to classify orthopedic patients either as normal (inliers) or abnormal (outliers). \item \textbf{stamps}: A dataset with each observation representing forged (photocopied or scanned+printed) stamps (outliers) or genuine (ink) stamps (inlier).
+The features are based on the color and printing properties of the stamps. \item \textbf{WDBC}: This dataset describes nuclear characteristics for breast cancer diagnosis.
+We consider examples of benign cancer as inliers and malignant cancer as outliers. \item \textbf{vowels}: Four male speakers (classes) uttered two Japanese vowels successively; class (speaker) 1 is used as an outlier.
+The other speakers (classes) are considered inliers. \item \textbf{Thyroid}: This dataset is to determine whether a patient referred to the clinic is hypothyroid, which consists of three classes: normal (not hypothyroid), hyperfunction and subnormal functioning.
+The hyperfunction class is treated as an outlier class, and the other two classes are inliers. \item \textbf{wilt}: This dataset differentiates diseased trees (outliers) from other land covers (inliers). \end{itemize}

-Parameter selections for the benchmark methods remains the same as in Section \ref{sec:Flex_Simul_OS}.
+Parameter selections for the benchmark methods remain the same as in Section \ref{sec:Flex_Simul_OS}.
 The four OSs use a threshold of 2, and the parameter $S_{min}$ for the two IOSs is set to 0.
 We record TPRs, TNRs, BAs, and $F_2$-scores in Tables \ref{Real_Data_Result_OS1} and \ref{Real_Data_Result_OS2}.